ndeepakrao/powershell/README.md

 Each branch is a diferent project.

 - [winscp-download](https://github.com/ndeepakrao/powershell/tree/winscp-download): This script can be used to download files via SFTP using WinSCP.

+- [s3_file_archive](https://github.com/ndeepakrao/powershell/tree/s3_file_archive):This script lest you move your daily archive files on to an s3 bucket.